ente-io/ente/docs/README.md

 yarn dev
 ```

-## Workflow

-You can edit these files directly on GitHub and open a pull request.
-That is the
-easiest workflow to get started without needing to install anything on your
-local machine.

-If you plan on contributing frequently, we recommend using an editor.
-VSCode is
-a good choice.
-Also install the Prettier extension for VSCode, and set VSCode to
+For an editor, VSCode is a good choice.
+Also install the Prettier extension for
-format on save.
-This way the editor will automatically format and wrap the text
+VSCode, and set VSCode to format on save.
+This way the editor will automatically
-using the project's standard, so you can just focus on the content.
+format and wrap the text using the project's standard, so you can just focus on
+the content.

+## Have fun!

 Note that we currently don't enforce these formatting standards to make it easy
 for people unfamiliar with programming to also be able to make edits from GitHub